Josh Edgin: Minor leagues

 The New York Mets selected Edgin in the 30th round of the 2010 MLB Draft, 902nd overall, and he signed.
-Edgin split the 2010 season between the Kingsport Mets of the rookie-level Appalachian League and the Savannah Sand Gnats of the Class A South Atlantic League, appearing in 18 games for Kingsport and two for Savannah; he posted an earned run average (ERA) of 2.84 and a record of 0–1 in 322/3 innings with Kingsport, striking out 41 and walking 12, and pitched three scoreless innings for Savannah, striking out five giving him an overall ERA for the season of 2.60 and an overall record of 0–1 with 46 strikeouts and 12 walks.
+Edgin split the 2010 season between the Kingsport Mets of the rookie-level Appalachian League and the Savannah Sand Gnats of the Single-A South Atlantic League, appearing in 18 games for Kingsport and two for Savannah; he posted an earned run average (ERA) of 2.84 and a record of 0–1 in 322/3 innings with Kingsport, striking out 41 and walking 12, and pitched three scoreless innings for Savannah, striking out five giving him an overall ERA for the season of 2.60 and an overall record of 0–1 with 46 strikeouts and 12 walks.

-Edgin split the 2011 season between Savannah and the St. Lucie Mets of the Class A-Advanced Florida State League.
+Edgin split the 2011 season between Savannah and the St. Lucie Mets of the High-A Florida State League.
 With Savannah, he appeared in 24 games with a record of 1–0 and an ERA of 0.87 over 31 innings of work, and he pitched in 25 games for St. Lucie, going 2–1 with an ERA of 2.06 in 35 innings.
 He had 41 strikeouts and 10 walks with Savannah and 35 strikeouts and 13 walks with St. Lucie.

 2012

 The Mets invited Edgin to spring training in 2012 after Tim Byrdak required surgery.
-To start the season, they assigned him to the Binghamton Mets of the Class AA Eastern League, where he served as the team's closer.
-After he made six appearances with Binghamton in which he posted an ERA of 1.42 in 61/3 innings with five strikeouts and two walks, the Mets promoted Edgin to the Buffalo Bisons of the Class AAA International League.
+To start the season, they assigned him to the Binghamton Mets of the Double-A Eastern League, where he served as the team's closer.
+After he made six appearances with Binghamton in which he posted an ERA of 1.42 in 61/3 innings with five strikeouts and two walks, the Mets promoted Edgin to the Buffalo Bisons of the Triple-A International League.
 He appeared in 35 games for Buffalo, with a record of 3–2, an ERA of 3.89, and 40 strikeouts and 18 walks in 37 innings of work.

 The Mets called Edgin up to the major leagues on July 13, 2012.
 He made his debut that same day against the Atlanta Braves.
 Edgin came in to pitch in the fifth inning and stranded three runners by striking out both Juan Francisco and Michael Bourn, his first two major-league strikeouts.
 In the sixth inning, however, Edgin record only two outs, one of them his third major-league strikeout, and allowed two runs on two hits – a solo home run to Chipper Jones and a double to Freddie Freeman.

 On September 20, 2012, the Mets announced that they would shut down Edgin after one more relief appearance due to his workload over the season.
 He finished the 2012 season with a 1–2 record in 34 appearances for the Mets, with a 4.56 ERA in 252/3 innings pitched, 30 strikeouts, and a walks plus hits per inning pitched (WHIP) of 1.130 while giving up 19 hits, 14 runs (13 of them earned), five home runs, and 10 walks.